raythree/react-bootstrap-theme-switcher/README.md

 ### Theme files

 For convenience the theme switcher comes bundled with the Bootswatch themes and a copy of Bootstrap 3.3.x located in the themes folder.
-These files MUST be copied to your distribution folder of your Web server, for example if using Webpack you can use the Copy Webpack Plugin to copy the files:
+These files MUST be copied to your distribution folder of your Web server.
+The structure is:

 ```
 themes